-- Focusing engineering and permitting on the oxide pit and heap leach operations, allowing the shortest schedule to initial gold production; - Reducing the initial capital investment required to achieve substantial gold production; and

-• Reducing the complexity of the project during the early stages of ITH's organizational growth.
+- Focusing engineering and permitting on the oxide pit and heap leach operations, allowing the shortest schedule to initial gold production; - Reducing the initial capital investment required to achieve substantial gold production; and - Reducing the complexity of the project during the early stages of ITH's organizational growth.

-A combination heap leach and mill (100/50) has production assumptions nominally similar to the Fort Knox mine operated by Kinross Gold Corporation near Fairbanks, AK.
+The project configuration that includes both a heap leach and mill processing system assume the initial construction and operation of a heap leach pad for the first 3 years of operating life.
+This 3 year period is required to allow the pit to reach a depth where production of the deeper, sulphide zones can reach a volume sufficient to sustain the mill.
+The mill construction would be complete at the end of year +3, and operations would begin in year +4.
+The combination heap leach and mill (100/50) has production assumptions nominally similar to the Fort Knox mine operated by Kinross Gold Corporation near Fairbanks, AK.
 A heap leach with an initial production rate of 100 ktpd, would be followed by construction of a 50 ktpd mill with mill production beginning in year +4.
 Beyond year +4, the milling throughput is the controlling factor for the mining schedule, with a variable placement rate of the produced heap leach tonnage.
 A combined heap leach and 100 ktpd mill operation was also evaluated.